keyndroid/LibUtilityMaster/README.md

         .build()
 ```

-Here you can also add multipler permissions simultaneously
+Here you can also add multiple permissions simultaneously

 ```
 permissionBuilder.addPermission(